seriallos/commandstar/README.md

     * This room must *already* exist.
 It will not be created automatically
 * hipchat.notify: Whether to cause a notification alert or not (defaults to false)
 * hipchat.color: Background color for the message (defaults to yellow)

+**IRC**

+Used to have CommandStar connect to an IRC channel and relay in-game chat.
+This chat is **one-way**, from the game to IRC.

+* irc.server: IRC host.
+Defaults to *empty*
+* irc.nick: Nickname the bot should use.
+Defaults to StarboundBot
+* irc.channel: Channel to connect to.
+Defaults to "#starbound"
+* irc.user: Username to connect to the server as.
+Defaults to empty.
+* irc.password: Password to use when connected.
+Defaults to empty.